maoiscat/mpv-osc-orange/README.md

 ## Usage

 1. Make a new folder in ''\~\~/scripts''.
-Let take ''\~\~/scripts/orange'' for example.
+Let's take ''\~\~/scripts/orange'' for example.

-2. Download all lua files and put them into the folder.
+2. Download all lua files and put them into that folder.

 3. Remove/Disable other osc scripts.